 CICA is your source for plain language explanations of environmental rules for the construction industry.
-This information is provided free of charge by the National Center for Manufacturing Sciences.
-Funding for this project has been provided by the U.S. Environmental Protection Agency.
+This information is provided free of charge by the National Center for Manufacturing Sciences in partnership with The Associated General Contractors of America (AGC).
+Funding for this project has been provided by the U.S. Environmental Protection Agency and AGC.
+If you have any comments on what is currently posted on the site, or if you would like to see additional topics covered, click here: Submit your comments and suggestions.
+For more information or you have a question, feel free to contact: Bill Chenevert, Administrative Director, email@example.com.

 New Stormwater Rules for Newly Developed and Redeveloped Sites.
 EPA has initiated a national rulemaking to establish a program to reduce stormwater discharges from newly developed and redeveloped sites and make other regulatory improvements to strengthen its stormwater program.